-It also involves data cleaning, data integration, and data consolidations and there are decision support technologies that employ the data available in a data warehouse and these technologies help administrators to utilize the warehouse effectively and can gather data, analyze, and make conclusions based on the data in the warehouse.
+It also involves data cleaning, data integration, and data consolidations.
+There are decision support technologies that employ the data available in a data warehouse.
+These technologies help administrators utilize the warehouse effectively, gather data, analyze, and make conclusions based on the data in the warehouse.
 The information gathered in a warehouse can be utilized in any of the domains among; tuning production strategies, customer analysis, and operations analysis.

 QlikView is a leading business discovery platform and is unique in several ways as compared to the traditional BI platforms and as a data analysis tool, it manages the relationship between the data and the relationship can be seen visually and also shows the data that are unrelated.
 It renders both direct and indirect explorations by using specific searches in the list boxes.